 Up trotted Wonga as usual next day……what a nasty shock, the curtains were drawn.

-Oh well, I’ll try next door, she was equally as desirable.
+Oh well, I’ll try next door, she was equally desirable.

 Sadly, all four ‘ladies’ had suddenly withdrawn from view.
 It was rejection times four.
 Any sensible fellow would have given up gracefully at this point, but not him.
 He continued to pace around the van, plaintively calling, calling, calling.

 I think we all have broken hearts now.
-Rebecca blames herself and is threatening to remove the hubcaps from her beloved VW and throw them into the Blackheath duck pond.
+Rebekah blames herself and is threatening to remove the hubcaps from her beloved VW and throw them into the Blackheath duck pond.
+By the way, we don’t want to upset her, because there’s lots more painting to be done!

 They look a bit like funeral shrouds, and yes…..it was finally the death of romance.